 Pour it into a container with a wide enough opening for stirring.
 As the mixture cools, you'll need to stir it every once in a while to prevent it from separating.
 It will cool down and thicken around the edges of your container first, so scrape the sides.
 Stirring just a few times over a couple hours is enough.
 Stirring will ensure an even, creamy blend of your wood polish.
 If you don't stir it at all, the center will be oily while the edges will be harder and waxy and it is difficult to blend together once it is fully cooled.

-There is a difference in color between my olive oil beeswax polish (below left) and my jojoba beeswax polish (below right).
-Olive oil based wood polish will often have a slightly greenish cast, but I haven't noticed a significant difference when used on wood.
+There is a difference in color between an olive oil beeswax polish (below left) and my jojoba beeswax polish (below right).
 See below for more info on oils you can use.

 About Beeswax: I get my beeswax locally from Bill's Bees and it smells subtly like orange blossom because his bees hang out in orange groves.
 Yum.
 If you have a local farmer's market check and see if there is a honey vendor.
 Even if they don't have beeswax there for sale (most don't) just ask them.
 You might even get lucky and have a big ol' bag handed to you for free.
 I'm sure there are online places to buy beeswax but I've never had to get it that way so no advice there, sorry.

 About Storage: Store it in an airtight container, away from direct sunlight.
-Jojoba oil based polish will last for two years while olive oil will last one year.
-If you don't think you will use your polish very fast and are worried it will go rancid, store it in the refrigerator, this doubles the shelf life.
+Jojoba oil based polish will last for two years or more.
+If you don't think you will use your polish very fast, store it in the refrigerator, this doubles the shelf life.

 Enjoy your natural beeswax wood polish!